OUR SPONSORS ⬇️

 Darren Cooper, Station Commander, came up with the idea as he wanted to tick it off his bucket list, but now it’s evolved into much more.

 “The idea is that we will stay at 8 fire stations along the way and each evening we will be opening up and sharing our personal experiences with mental health,” he explained.

 “We will be producing daily videos where we talk about our stories and give key messages to make sure other people know they’re not alone and that ‘it’s OK not to be OK’. #NobodysAlone

 “If we can reach just one other person by doing this, even one, then for me it will all have been totally worth it.”

-The 46-year-old is hoping to raise £50,000 to transform Harcombe House, a residential home in Devon run by The Fire Fighters Charity in Devon, which rehabilitates firefighters affected by physical and emotional stress of the job.
+The 47-year-old is hoping to raise £50,000 to support The Fire Fighters Charity, which rehabilitates firefighters affected by physical and emotional stress of the job.

 The team is aiming to complete the ride in 10 days and they will cycle 1,000 miles.

 Dr Jill Tolfrey, chief executive at The Fire Fighters Charity, said: “We are delighted to offer our full support to the Suffolk Fire and Rescue Service team as it sets off on The Longest Ride 2021.

 “Every penny raised by the team will allow us to fund life enhancing mental health support – at our centres and through our outdoor spaces – for members of the fire services community in need today.”